Menu

 • MDLive

-While telemedicine is more specifically related to remote clinical services, telehealth is a broader term.
-Telehealth includes other telehealth services like remote patient monitoring, telepharmacy, and tele education.
+While telemedicine is more specifically related to remote clinical services, telehealth is a broader term and includes services like remote patient monitoring, telepharmacy, education, etc.

 • Virtual Doctor Visits